Ampiduxmoe/osubot-lazer/README.md

 - `rp` (`recentpass`) command.
 Same as `r`/`recent`, but shows passes only.
 - Ability to specify how many scores to show through a `:number` argument.
 For example `l personalbest mrekk +dt \2 :5` will show up to five DT-only top scores from [mrekk's profile](https://osu.ppy.sh/users/7562902/osu#top_ranks) starting from the second DT score.
 - Ability to specify mods on your `r`/`recent` (including new `rp`/`recentpass`) commands. `l r :10 +hdhr` will show 10 of your latest HDHR scores using short score description.
+- Advanced mod filter:
-- Ability to specify optional mods.
+  - You can specify optional mods with `()`.
 If you type `+(hd)dt` as a mod filter you will get both HD and HDDT scores.
+NOTE: `(hdhr)dt` and `(hd)(hr)dt` are not the same!
+  - You can exclude mods from your search with `{}`.
+If you type `+{clnm}`, you will see all scores that do not have CL mod while also not being NM scores.
+  - You can specify 'only one of' mod group with `[]`. `+HD[HRDT]` will ensure you get either HDHR or HDDT scores.
+  - You can specify multiple mod patterns with `,`.
+If you type `+dt,(hd)hr`, bot will show you DT, HR and HDHR scores.
+  - You can negate mod pattern with `^`.
+If you type `+nc,^(hd)dt`, you will get NC scores AND everything except HD and HDDT scores.
+  - You can negate a whole filter when starting with `-` instead of `+`. `-{hr}` can be translated as `don't show scores without hr`, so essentially it is a filter for any score with HR in it.
 - You don't need to send a map link in chat before your actual command to select the map. `l MapPersonalBest https://osu.ppy.sh/beatmapsets/6180#osu/28578` or `l mp *28578` will work fine.
 - If for some reason you don't want to switch a language when you chat and use the bot, it is fine. `д к эцщкые рк здфнукэ Ж5` will be treated as `l r 'worst hr player' :5`.
 Works in reverse too, for example if you have aliases in a different language.
+- You can contact bot admin by starting your message with bot mention (for private messages you need to manually type `[club<group_id>|<link text>] <your question>`).
+You won't be able to send anything again until admin replies to your message.

 ### What's not there yet
 Most notably: